feelsuegood/gpt-assistants-fullstack/README.md

    - Usage: This model is used for non-commercial research and experimentation purposes only, with attribution to Microsoft as the original creator.

 6. Code Challenges

+   - [x] DocumentGPT: apply memory by using session state
-   - PrivateGPT: provide multiple model and let a user choose one.
+   - [x] PrivateGPT: provide multiple model and let a user choose one.

 7. Reference

 - https://docs.streamlit.io/develop/api-reference